 8. Blues Point

-A fairly underrated area to see the fireworks, Blues Point offers gorgeous views of the western side of the Sydney Harbour Bridge and the Sydney Opera House.
+For a more underrated spot to see the fireworks, Blues Point offers gorgeous views of the western side of the Sydney Harbour Bridge and the Sydney Opera House.
+Keep in mind, there’s no parking available here and the closest stations are North Sydney and Sydney Metro Victoria Cross.
+Food will be available on-site, or you can bring your own to enjoy the festivities.

 9. Pirrama Park

-This family-friendly site offers a 3-in-1 deal.
-It comes with great views of the harbour, doesn’t get too crowded and it’s free to visit.
+Pirrama Park offers the perfect 3-in-1 deal: stunning views of the harbour, relatively fewer crowds and free entry.
 Picnics are welcome in this sunny spot so you can enjoy a leisurely day in the sun before the fireworks begin.
+This is an accessible, family-friendly site.

 10. McKell Park

-If you like us, love a good hidden gem, you’ll want to check out McKell Park in Darling Point.
-It’s a great picnic spot and you can also enjoy a swim in the harbour via the sandstone steps for a refreshing start to the new year.
+If you’re a fan of hidden gems like us, McKell Park in Darling Point is a must-see.
+This charming spot is perfect for a picnic and you can also enjoy a swim in the harbour via the sandstone steps for a refreshing start to the new year.
+Entry is free but this is a smaller site with a capacity of 1,000 so get in early.

 11. Bradleys Head